-The following year, she was invited by the Korean Symphony Orchestra to sing gospels.
-She makes her first steps on record and on stage.
-Following that experience, sheâ€™s noticed and hired in musicals.
-Her appearances are rewarded and new opportunities lead her to make choices: a career is opening to her but sheâ€™s not convinced to be on the right track.
-She finally decides to go back to school to study music and singing.
+The following year, she was invited by the Korean Symphony Orchestra to sing gospel songs.
+She made her first steps on record and on stage.
+Following this experience, she was noticed and hired in musicals.
+A career opened up for her but she was not convinced that she was on the right track.
+She finally decided to go back to school to study music and singing in depth.

-Around the year 2000 she does her first tours and collects prizes during contests, festivals such as La DÃ©fense or Jazz Ã Juan.
-The beginning of a long list of distinctions, marked by a decoration of the insignia of Chevalier des Arts et des Lettres given by the Cultural French Ministry in 2009 and also the Sejong Prize of Culture awarded by the Korean government in 2013.
+At the turn of the year 2000, she made her first tours and won prizes in jazz festivals competitions.
+This was the beginning of a long list of distinctions culminating with the Chevalier des Arts et des Lettres title awarded by the French Ministry of Culture in 2009 and the Sejong Culture Prize awarded by the Korean government in 2014.